Foundation to sell former site of Aryan Nations compound

 The foundation then gifted the property to the North Idaho College Foundation.

-North Idaho College Foundation Executive Director Rayelle Anderson says the new endowment will be named after Carr.
+The new endowment will be named after Carr, North Idaho College Foundation Executive Director Rayelle Anderson said.

+“The endowment earnings will be annually distributed in perpetuity to North Idaho College in support of human rights education,” Anderson said.

 Information from: The Spokesman-Review, http://www.spokesman.com